birksgone/G-Galendar-GUI/PROJECT_OVERVIEW.md

 ## 3. Core Modules

 -   `app.py`: The main Streamlit application script.
 It handles the UI, user input, and orchestrates the calls to other modules.
-This is the primary entry point for all functionality including calendar comparison and forum post creation.
+This is the primary entry point for all functionality including calendar comparison, forum post creation, and Discord post creation.
 -   `modules/data_loader.py`: Responsible for loading all data.
 It reads the local event CSVs and downloads the hero data from Google Drive.
 -   `modules/translation_engine.py`: Handles the translation of hero and dragon names.
 It creates translation maps from the `hero_master.csv` data.
 -   `modules/diff_engine.py`: Compares two versions of the event data and identifies differences.
 -   `modules/display_formatter.py`: Formats the data for display in the UI, including generating the final HTML table.
 -   `modules/forum_post_creator.py`: Handles forum post creation functionality integrated within the main application.
+-   `modules/discord_post_creator.py`: Handles Discord post creation with JSON template system for Discohook integration.

 ## 4. Execution Flow